knownin/consumer_complaints/README.md

 The lines in the output file are sorted by product (alphabetically) and year (ascending).

 ## Testing the code
-Under the insight_testsuite directory, there are multiple tests for the code, a separate folder for each test.
+Under the top-most `insight_testsuite` directory, there are multiple tests for the code, a separate folder for each test.
 Each test folder has a separate `input` subdirectory containing the `complaint.csv` input file, and an `output` subdirectory containing the expected `report.csv` output for that test.

 The test (`test_1`) is given by the original code challenge.